MuhammedBuyukkinaci/My-Docker-Notes/README.md

 16) Docker engine is a software which has a server-client architecture and running on Unix or Windows

 17) Docker engine has 3 components: Docker daemon(docker server), docker rest api, docker CLI.
 These are separate components from each other.
+Docker CLI is communicating with docker daemon via docker rest api.

 18) Docker deamon is creating and managing docker networks, docker containers, docker images and data volumes.